pandastrail/wordcloud/README.md

 The site to parse (or scrap) is:
 * https://www.jobs.ch

-and the url for a given search looks like:
+The url for a given search looks like:
 * https://www.jobs.ch/de/stellenangebote/?location=Zuerich&page=1&term=Python

 Inside the results page, the link for an individual position is something like:
 * https://www.jobs.ch/de/stellenangebote/detail/8397438/

-So for any given time, giving a keyword or term to search and a location, a list of link to retrieve the text can be automatically generated.
+So for any given time, giving a keyword or term to search, and a location, a list of links to retrieve the text can be automatically generated.
 At this point I have tried the code with one term only.
-The locate can also be blank and the search will give everything for the term given.
-I have tested the code for 10 pages, with 20 results per page, gives 200 positions parsed.
-This works so far very well, giving that there more than 200 positions for the term given.
+The location can also be blank and the search will just give everything for the term given, without filtering a location.
+I have tested the code for 10 pages, with 20 results per page, gives 200 open job positions parsed.
+This works so far very well, giving that there are more than 200 positions for the term given.

 ## Sauce & Soup
 After building the beautifulsoup object based on the requested page it was just a matter of finding the link at the class: